Josh Naylor Player Props: Guardians vs. Pirates

 Josh Naylor At The Plate

-- Naylor has 95 hits, which is tops among Cleveland hitters this season, while batting .311 with 33 extra-base hits.
+- Naylor leads Cleveland with 97 hits, batting .313 this season with 35 extra-base hits.

-- Among the qualified batters in MLB play, his batting average ranks seventh, his on-base percentage ranks 35th, and he is 20th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks seventh, his on-base percentage ranks 34th, and he is 16th in the league in slugging.

-- Naylor will look to extend his seven-game hitting streak.
-He's batting .421 with one homer in his last games.
+- Naylor is batting .368 with two homers during his last outings and is on an eight-game hitting streak.

-- Naylor has reached base via a hit in 54 games this year (of 82 played), and had multiple hits in 29 of those games.
+- Naylor has picked up a hit in 66.3% of his 83 games this season, with multiple hits in 36.1% of them.

-- Naylor has had at least one RBI in 45.1% of his games this season (37 of 82), with two or more RBI 17 times (20.7%).
-He has also accounted for three or more of his team's runs in seven contests.
+- Naylor has driven home a run in 38 games this year (45.8%), including more than one RBI in 21.7% of his games and producing three or more of his team's runs on eight occasions..

-- In 28 of 82 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.